Standards for safer events

 Over the next two years, the quality of online meeting process will improve.
 This will make online options more attractive to meeting conveners than they were pre-pandemic.

-2) Clearly beneficial meetings that simply would not have been held formerly in-person are taking place online.
+2) Beneficial meetings that simply would not have been held formerly in person are taking place online.

 Many of these meetings will continue post-pandemic.
 Some will replace former in-person meetings.